Kodiak Island Borough School District

 How many schools are in Kodiak Island Borough School District?

-Kodiak Island Borough School District has 12 schools, including 1 high, 1 middle, 8 other, 2 elementary.
+Kodiak Island Borough School District has 12 schools, including 1 high, 1 middle, 8 combined, 2 elementary.
 Total enrollment is 2,228 students.

 How much does Kodiak Island Borough School District spend per student?